 Below is an infamous pair of photos, synonymous with Orwellian creepiness.
 They half-depict Nikolai Yezhov (Stalin’s NKVD head from 1936-1938) before and after a history adjustment.

 Is it a good fake?
 I don’t think so.Although I have the benefit of hindsight.
-The editing is reasonable, but the shot’s composition suggests the missing person.
-No photographer would pack his human subjects into the left margin of the frame to give us a better view of empty water.
+The framing gives it away.
+No photographer would compose a shot this way: with the subjects packed onto the left and the right showing just empty water.
 Clearly there’s supposed to be someone on Stalin’s right.

-This picture would pass casual inspection, but if you knew that government photographs were prone to censorship, little errors like this would raise red flags (in many senses).
+This picture would pass casual inspection, but if you knew that government photographs were prone to censorship, this one would raise red flags (in many senses).
 Nikolai Yezhov is gone, yet he’s more present than he was before.
-It’s a method of censorship that reverse-censors, like hiding something with a spotlight.
+It’s a method of censorship that reverse-censors, like hiding something beneath a spotlight.

 Technology is the specter at the feast.
 What will it allow us to do?
 How soon?
 Palimpsests appear clean to the naked eye, but to a technological eye the writing’s still there.
 This artificial gaze (unlike the human one) grows sharper as the years pass: picking out more and more signal from the noise.
 Historical crimes once considered unsolvable might soon be cracked by increasingly sophisticated uses of forensics and genomics, and so will historical omissions.